 Given the significant contribution of the capital market in the growth of the economy, the government should provide tax incentives to investors in order to facilitate more investors' to pool their savings in form of capital market instruments such as stocks, bonds and treasury bills.
 For example, reducing the tax charged on bond interest income, double taxation relief.

 The Capital markets authority should tighten the grip in terms of supervision in order to protect investors and instill confidence in the capital market since some stock brokerage firms such as Francis Thuo and partners, Discount securities collapsed running the reputation of the investors on the capital market.

 The government should raise more money through treasury bills and bonds since it has a direct effect on the economic growth.
 This will have a double effect of influencing economic growth and also reducing inflation that would otherwise be caused by excess money in the hands of individuals in the economy.

 The government should fast track the implementation of reform program to enable the growth of the capital market and especially so; the bond market.
 The government should provide incentives to Small and Medium Enterprises in order for them to list on the capital market.
 The recent launch of the Growth Enterprises Market Segment (GEMS) was a step forward in terms of bringing in more companies to list in the stock market but the requirements are still stringent especially for startups, more should be done in order to encourage startup companies to raise capital in the capital market.

-The Capital Markets Authority should also fast track the introduction of new products into the capital markets, such as derivative instruments commodity futures, swaps, swapotions, options and has the necessary regulatory framework to facilitate supervision.
-Using correlation design the research focused on data from a 20 year period, that is 1992 to 2011, correlation analysis
+The Capital Markets Authority should also fast track the introduction of new products into the capital markets, such as derivative instruments commodity futures, swaps, swap options, options and have the necessary regulatory framework to facilitate supervision.